psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 > ~~~~~
 > {: .bash}
 >
 > Examine the application if you can find data parallelism.
+If so parallelize it!
+Compare the timings!
 {: .challenge}